What is Business Process Testing (BPT)? – Example

 In today’s generation of automation testing, Business Process Testing (BPT) has changed the current testing industry standards.

-What is Business Process Testing?
+What is Business Process Testing

 #2.
-BPT approach includes:
+The BPT approach includes:

 • Reusable business components

-• Business process tests
+• Business Process Tests

 business components